nunit/nunit.analyzers/documentation/NUnit2011.md

 ## Description

-Using Is.Not.EqualTo constraint will lead to better assertion messages in case of failure
+Using Is.Not.EqualTo constraint will lead to better assertion messages in case of failure.

 ## Motivation

-Using `Is.Not.EqualTo` constraint will lead to better assertion messages in case of failure, so this analyzer marks all usages of `!=` operator and negated `Equals` method where it is possible to replace with `Is.Not.EqualTo` constraint
+Using `Is.Not.EqualTo` constraint will lead to better assertion messages in case of failure, so this analyzer marks all usages of `!=` operator and negated `Equals` method where it is possible to replace with `Is.Not.EqualTo` constraint.

 ```csharp
 [Test]